Newterm/szarp/README.md

 and analyze your system average load.

-10. How to get help?
+10. How can I get help?
 --------------------

 You can try to write us at <coders@newterm.pl>.